Costa Rica Trip Report

 Leaving not too too early at 5:00am

 Landing at SJO is easy.
-All though this is the largest airport in CR it does not feel too big.
+Although this is the largest airport in CR it does not feel too big.
 We crossed immigration in a half hour at the busiest time of year, at the busiest time of day.
 We were sorteted into the family lines of immigration which I think is the quicker of the routes.

 Leaving the luggage pickup area and heading out side there are large lines of drivers picking up.
 Just slow down and pay attention.